Elevenlabs AudioNative Player

 Custom conversions are the following.

-• Filtering events — you can, for example, create a rule to measure the number of users who purchased products in a certain color or at a certain price
+• Filtering events — you can, for example, create a rule to measure the number of users who purchased products in a certain colour or at a certain price

-• Precisely measure the effectiveness of campaigns — so you can also optimize them more effectively.
+• Precisely measure the effectiveness of campaigns so you can optimize them more effectively.

 • Control the data shared with partners — you can share individual custom conversions instead of the entire data source

 It is worth remembering that one advertising account can have a maximum of 100 custom conversions.
-If you reach their limit and you need to implement another one, you can remove them at will.
+If you reach this limit and need to implement another one, you can remove them at will.

-Before removing a custom conversion, just don’t forget to change the ad set optimization options.
-Ad sets optimized for a custom conversion that no longer exists will still be displayed, but they may get poor results due to the fact that no custom conversion will be matched to them.
+Before removing a custom conversion, remember to change the ad set optimization options.
+Ad sets optimized for a custom conversion that no longer exists will still be displayed, but they may get poor results because no custom conversion will be matched to them.

 In addition to deletion, automatic archiving of custom conversions is also available if they are inactive or Facebook does not receive data about them within 2 years.
 Archiving a custom conversion means deleting it from the Event Manager.
 However, after that, you can still view reports from previous campaigns for that archived custom conversion in the Ads Manager.
-To restore a conversion that has been automatically archived, you must create a new custom conversion with the same rules.
+To restore an automatically archived conversion, you must create a new custom conversion with the same rules.

 How to configure custom conversions?